Molmshaug/master/README.md

 **2:** figure and table folders contain all figures and tables in .png format

-**3:** Info contain information about the different datasets from the repeatData package
+**3:** Info.pdf contain information about the different datasets from the repeatData package